Introducing WEA Sydney

 WEA Sydney’s Computer & IT Training Facilities

-- WEA’s computer lab is equipped with the latest computers and ADSL 2+ broadband connection to the internet
+- WEA’s computer lab is equipped with computers running Windows 10 and ADSL 2+ broadband connection to the internet

-- There are 10 workstations in the lab and each student has exclusive use of a PC
+- There are 9 workstations in the lab and each student has exclusive use of a PC.

 - WEA Sydney’s teachers are all fully qualified, highly experienced and dedicated to developing each student’s skill set